 Of course, keep in mind that this celebratory excursion should be planned for a convenient time: they’ll probably be incredibly busy in the weeks surrounding their ceremony with wedding planning and enjoying a honeymoon.
 Offer up ideas of experiences you both enjoy, such as a coffee date, a movie night, or a fun day trip to a nearby destination.

 Whether you can get together in person or not, consider giving them a present during your get-together or send one to their address!
-Unless you have a specific present in mind that's meaningful to you both, you can’t go wrong if you refer to their registry.
-Warning: if you elect not to purchase off their registry – or if they don’t have one – be sure that your gift is something for the couple, not just your friend, as it is a wedding present for both the bride and groom.
-It’s also nice to add in a note or card to express your well wishes for their marriage and your regret at not being able to witness their vows.
+Unless you have a specific present in mind that's meaningful to you both, you can’t go wrong if you refer to their wedding registry.
+Warning: if you elect not to purchase off the gift registry – or if they don’t have one – be sure that your present is something for the couple as a whole – not just your friend – as it is a wedding present for both the bride and groom.
+It’s also nice to add in a personalized, handwritten note or card to express your well wishes for their marriage and your regret at not being able to witness their vows.
 A little sentiment can go a long way to ensuring the couple feels loved and appreciated in other ways besides attending the wedding itself!